 The black foam acoustic panels that you can buy bundled on Amazon are painfully ineffective.
 Using them is better than working in a room with exposed drywall, but they're useless for mid to low-end frequency absorption; this is because they simply aren’t thick or dense enough to provide broadband acoustic treatment.
 In the same vein, stapling egg cartons to your walls won’t do much to help with room acoustics either.

 Hanging moving blankets on your walls is another popular acoustic treatment option, but if you’re going to use them, you need to make sure that you find thick ones with extra padding.
 Online pictures can be somewhat deceiving, so make sure to take a look at their size, along with their weight.
 The heavier they are, the better; having said this, moving blankets aren’t going to do much to absorb low-end either.
 At best, they may help treat your mid-range.

 6. How to Build Your Own Acoustic Panels

 I understand that everyone is looking for a way to save money, and I’m the exact same way.
-Building your own acoustic panels isn’t that expensive (around $25 per panel), and the quality of the panels you end up with is extremely high.
+Building your own acoustic panels isn’t that expensive, and the quality of the panels you end up with is extremely high.